 This map is an updated version of Buache's map of 1740, which itself was drawn largely from Henry Popple's Map of 1733.
 The former is well respected and the latter is widely regarded as one of the most important eighteenth-century American maps.

 Gone are Devin's Aransas Bay plan (for La Salle's St. Louis Bay) and Buache's customary rendering of the tip of Florida as an archipelago.
-Instead, we see Popple's Coastline, interior information & peninsular Florida, including his St. John River.
+Instead, here is Popple's coastline and interior information on a peninsular Florida, including his St. John River (St. Jean).